jean-fernandez-imt/CCP2-API-Solo-Project/README.md

 - Run `npm run seed` for inserting the data from `./server/data` into your database.
 - Run `npm run reset` for clearing all data and getting a fresh new database.

-You can check the behavior of your API in the `Apollo Studio Sandbox` after starting the server (follow the link in the terminal).

 ## 👨‍💻 Developer Tools

 This project has some additional scripts for helping you during development: